 Contemporary Adaptations and Modern Applications

 While traditional weapon-making remains rooted in ancestral techniques, contemporary adaptations are emerging.
-Some artists and craftspeople are incorporating modern design elements, creating weapons that blend traditional forms with contemporary aesthetics.
-Others are exploring new uses for these objects—for example, in film, theater, and fine art.
-There is also a growing market for high-quality replicas and ceremonial pieces, both within New Zealand and abroad.
+Some artists and craftspeople incorporate modern design elements, creating weapons that blend traditional forms with contemporary aesthetics.
+Others explore new uses—for example, in film, theatre, and fine art.
+There is a growing market for high-quality replicas and ceremonial pieces, both within New Zealand and abroad, which provides income for carvers and supports the revival economy.
 These adaptations help keep the tradition alive by making it relevant to modern contexts.
-However, practitioners emphasize that any adaptation must be done with respect for the underlying cultural values and protocols.
+However, practitioners emphasise that any adaptation must be done with deep respect for the underlying cultural values and protocols—innovation should never come at the cost of authenticity.